 Suddenly Danny’s audio improves markedly and a video feed from his computer appears on Kate’s screen.
 Danny and Kate discuss how to mute and unmute audio and how a participant can share his or her screen with the rest of the participants.
 Unfortunately, our amateur video continues to show the StatPREP.org web page instead of showing the Zoom control screen which has the mute and share-screen buttons.
 But you will see the Zoom control screen.

 StatPREP co-PI Danny Kaplan has won the 2017 CAUSE/USCOTS Lifetime Achievement Award.
 The award nomination highlighted Kaplan’s contributions to the development of data-centric statistics teaching, saying: Danny’s most profound Read more

 Statistics is fundamentally about data; StatPREP is fundamentally about helping instructors teach with data.
 We work with college instructors who want to teach statistics with a modern pedagogy and with a direct emphasis on real data wrangling and visualization techniques.

 StatPREP provides data- and computationally-based curricular materials through this site.
 Each June, we run four 1½ day workshops in four different major metropolitan areas.
 The workshops are designed for instructors whose primary training may not be in statistics and whom may not have previous experience with statistical computing.
-In 2018, the workshops will be in Los Angeles, Minneapolis/Saint Paul, and two other urban areas to be announced in October.
+See the hubs/workshops tab for a listing of future hubs.